-Pilot grant applications are no longer being accepted.
-The deadline date was July 1, 2020.
+Pilot grant applications are currently being accepted.
+The deadline is July 1, 2021.

 How to Apply